 If you want to work in general positions, your options are going to be very limited.
 Sure, websites, that only generate traffic with extreme click-baiting and general gossip, don’t care too much about the quality of their content.
 But if you work for them, payments are going to be super low.
 Plus, you won’t feel like your work is very challenging or rewarding.

 If you want to become a freelance writer and be successful with it, you should focus on one niche and become an expert in that.
 Nobody can be perfect in everything.
 Pick an area that you are passionate about, a hobby like nutrition, and that you won’t get tired of writing content about it.

 You could also choose a niche, that you have a lot of experience in, e.g. finance.
 That helps you write very specific, technical content.

-	It is also important to pick your niche early, because your writing style depends on it.
-Articles about science sound completely different to articles about do-it-yourself projects.
+It is also important to pick your niche early because your writing style depends on it.
+Articles about science sound completely different from articles about do-it-yourself projects.
 When you start with the right niche straight away, you can focus entirely on that type of writing.